-See definitions related to this policy provided in the Glossary for Financial Management Policy Statements.
+See definitions related to this policy provided in the Glossary for Financial Management Policy Statements Policies for other defined terms.

-A. Specific Objectives
+Specific Objectives

 - 1. To establish and guide relationships with donors who share the City's commitment to provide a high quality civic environment; - 2.
 To enrich our community by responsibly and efficiently managing donations; and - 3.
 To generate revenue to fund new and existing facilities, projects, programs, and activities for the benefit of the residents of the City.